1973 Dutch Grand Prix: Death of Roger Williamson

 On the eighth lap of the race through the high speed esses near the Tunnel Oost (East Tunnel) right-hand corner, a suspected tyre failure caused Williamson's car to pitch into the barriers at high speed, and be catapulted 300 yards (275 m) across the track, eventually coming to rest upside down against the barriers on the other side.
 The petrol tank had ignited whilst being scraped along the track, and the car caught fire.
 Williamson had not been seriously injured by the impact, but was trapped in the car.
 The race was not stopped and continued with a local yellow at the scene, a fact which would become significant over the next few minutes.

 Fellow driver David Purley, who witnessed Williamson's impact, almost immediately pulled his car over on the opposite side of the track, then ran across the live racetrack to assist him.
 Williamson was heard shouting to Purley to get him out of the car as Purley tried in vain to turn the car upright.
-There appeared to have been ample time to right the car and pull Williamson out, but as desperately as he tried, Purley was unable to do it by himself, and the marshals, who were not wearing flame retardant overalls, were unable to help due to the intense heat.
+There appeared to have been ample time to right the car and pull Williamson out, but as desperately as he tried, Purley was unable to do it by himself, and the marshals, who were not wearing flame retardant overalls, refrained from assisting him due to the intense heat.

 Race control assumed that it was Purley's car that had crashed and that the driver had escaped unharmed.
 Many drivers who saw Purley waving them down to stop later claimed that they assumed Purley to be trying to put a fire out from his own car, having safely exited it, and thus did not know that a second driver had been involved.
 As a result, the race continued at full pace while Purley desperately tried to save the life of Williamson, unbeknownst to the marshals and the drivers.